-A person issued a motorcycle license pursuant to this section may be issued a standard motorcycle license or a REAL ID motorcycle license.
 In addition to requiring the person to submit satisfactory proof of identity and age, the commission shall require the person to provide:

-- (1) as a condition for obtaining a standard motorcycle license, two documents providing satisfactory proof that the person is a New Jersey resident and proof of the person's social security number.
-If the person does not have a social security number, the person shall indicate, in a manner prescribed by the commission, that the person is not eligible to receive a social security number; or - (2) as a condition for obtaining a REAL ID motorcycle license: two documents providing satisfactory proof that the person is a New Jersey resident; proof of the person's social security number or verification of ineligibility for a social security number in accordance with the "REAL ID Act of 2005," Pub.L.109-13, any acts amendatory or supplementary thereto, and any federal regulations adopted thereunder; and proof that the person's presence in the United States is authorized under federal law.
+(1) as a condition for obtaining a standard motorcycle license,

+1 [two documents] proof of the person's social security number and one document providing satisfactory proof that the person is a New

+Jersey resident proof of the person's social security number] 1.

+If the person does not have a social security number, the person shall 1either:

+- 29 (a) provide satisfactory proof of an Individual Taxpayer 30 Identification Number; or - 31 (b)1 indicate, in a manner prescribed by the commission 1and 32 consistent with all other provisions of P.L., c.
+(C.) (pending 33 before the Legislature as this bill)1, that the person is not eligible to 34 receive a social security number; or - (2) as a condition for obtaining a REAL ID motorcycle license: two documents providing satisfactory proof that the person is a New Jersey resident; proof of the person's social security number or verification of ineligibility for a social security number in accordance with the "REAL ID Act of 2005," Pub.L.109-13, any acts amendatory or supplementary thereto, and any federal regulations adopted thereunder; and proof that the person's presence in the United States is authorized under federal law.